A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \itemsep0em \item[$\triangleright$] We introduce a simple, easy to implement CGM framework for solving composite problem \eqref{eqn:main-template}, and prove that it achieves the optimal $\mathcal{O}(1/\sqrt{k})$ rate.
-To the best of our knowledge, our framework is the first CGM extension that can solve standard semidefinite programming formulation. \item[$\triangleright$] We analyze the convergence of our algorithm under inexact oracles with additive and multiplicative errors. \item[$\triangleright$] We present important special cases of our framework, including the non-smooth minimization, minimization with linear inclusion constraints, and minimization via splitting, along with the related work at each camp. \item[$\triangleright$] We present empirical evidence supporting our findings. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \itemsep-0.15em \item[$\triangleright$] We introduce a simple, easy to implement CGM framework for solving composite problem \eqref{eqn:main-template}, and prove that it achieves the optimal $\mathcal{O}(1/\sqrt{k})$ rate. \item[$\triangleright$] We prove $\mathcal{O}(1/\sqrt{k})$ rate both in the objective residual and the feasibility gap, when the non-smooth term is an indicator function. \item[$\triangleright$] We analyze the convergence of our algorithm under inexact oracles with additive and multiplicative errors. \item[$\triangleright$] We present key instances of our framework, including the non-smooth minimization, minimization with linear inclusion constraints, and convex splitting. \item[$\triangleright$] We present empirical evidence supporting our findings. \end{enumerate}

 \paragraph{Roadmap.} \Cref{sec:background} recalls some basic notions and presents the preliminaries about the smoothing technique.
 In \Cref{sec:algorithm}, we present CGM for composite convex minimization along with the convergence guarantees, and we extend these results for inexact oracle calls in \Cref{sec:inexact}.
 We describe some important special applications of our framework in \Cref{sec:applications}.
 We provide empirical evidence supporting our theoretical findings in \Cref{sec:experiments}.
 Finally, \Cref{sec:conclusions} draws the conclusions with a discussion on the future work.
-Proofs and technical details are left to the appendix.
+Proofs and technical details are deferred to the appendix.